Maple Leaf Foods’ Accessibility Plan

 Statement of Commitment:

 Maple Leaf Foods (“The Company”) is committed to giving people with disabilities the same opportunity to access our goods and services and allowing them to benefit from the same services, in the same place and similar way as any other customer.
-Maple Leaf Foods will also recognize and support members of the public who use assistive devices, support persons, service animals or use of accommodation services.
+Maple Leaf Foods will also recognize and support members of the public who use assistive devices, support persons, service animals or other accommodation services.
 The Company will maintain accessibility or incorporate barrier-free, Universal Design principles when possible, or inform people if not available.

 Maple Leaf Foods will provide all existing public emergency procedures, plans and public safety information, upon request, in an accessible format or with appropriate communication supports in a timely manner.
 We commit to keeping our people safe.
 Therefore, we will strive to accommodate people with disabilities in providing emergency response information.
 Also, with the person’s consent, specific needs will be provided to the person designated to aid, and individual situations would be maintained with any location changes.